 - How long does the course need to run for?

 - How is the module going to be delivered?

-That is quite a few questions, but they are only scraping the surface of what we need to know to make a successful eLearning course, as Dr Michael W Allen says the eLearning needs to be “Meaningful, Memorable, and Motivating”
+These are just some questions to get us thinking but there are many other things we need to consider to develop a successful eLearning course — as Dr Michael W Allen says eLearning needs to be “meaningful, memorable, and motivating.”

-There are a number of project planning and instructional design models that can help us when we start building eLearning, but ultimately they share the same 4 key steps.
+There are several project planning and instructional design models that can help us when we start building eLearning, but ultimately they share the same four key steps.

 Step 1: Define

-- What is the goal, or behaviour change being sought?
+- What is the goal or behaviour change we want to see?

 - Why are we doing this?